Frazier, Henderson power 8-run 7th, Orioles win 9-6, stop Yanks’ 5-game win streak

-New York’s bullpen entered with a major league-best 2.80 ERA, but Baltimore sent 12 batters to the plate in the seventh against Cortes and the bullpen, the Orioles’ highest-scoring inning this season.
+New York’s bullpen leads the major leagues with a 2.80 ERA but it rose to 2.94.

-Cortes had allowed only Ryan Mountcastle’s fourth-inning homer before walking Anthony Santander leading off the seventh and giving up a single to Austin Hayes on a sharp grounder that could have been a double play but short-hopped under the glove of rookie shortstop Anthony Volpe and into left.
+Cortes had allowed only Ryan Mountcastle’s fourth-inning homer before walking Anthony Santander leading off the seventh.
+Austin Hayes smoked a 109.6 mph grounder that could have been a double play but short-hopped under the glove of rookie shortstop Anthony Volpe and rolled into left.

-Slumping James McCann and Jorge Mateo singled off Jimmy Cordero (3-2), and Henderson doubled down the right-field line for a 6-5 lead to end a 22 1/3-inning scoreless streak for Yankees relievers.
+“I really felt like when I came out of the game I didn’t give them much of a chance to come back,” Wells said.
+“It’s great to really just see the guys pick me up.”

-Kyle Higashioka’s passed ball moved up the runner, Mountcastle followed with a sacrifice fly against Albert Abreu, and Santander and Hays hit RBI singles for a 9-5 lead.
+Mountcastle’s sacrifice fly against Albert Abreu and run-scoring singles by Santander and Hays built a 9-5 lead.

-A night after giving up Aaron Judge’s tying, ninth-inning homer in the Orioles’ 6-5, 10-inning loss, Félix Bautista got three outs for his 12th save in 16 chances.
+Félix Bautista got three outs for his 12th save in 16 chances, a night after giving up Aaron Judge’s tying, ninth-inning homer in the Orioles’ 6-5, 10-inning loss.

 Wells was again hurt by the long ball.
 He has allowed 13 in 10 appearances — 18 of 22 runs off him this season scored on the homers.